gravito/mstaxx/README.md

-# MStaxx Test Level#1
+# Kubernetes Playground using AWS
-The task for this test are:
+The task for this playground are:
 1. Create a Kubernetes cluster.
 2. Install nginx ingress controller on the cluster.
 3. On this cluster, create namespaces called staging and production.